AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 You can play [Half-Life: Alyx](https://www.half-life.com/en/alyx) with any [Steam-VR compatible system](https://www.half-life.com/en/alyx/vr).
 While the Oculus Go is not officially supported, it can be used to play many SteamVR games with the right hardware, software and configuration.

-So far I've played the first seven chapters of the game on my Oculus Go connected to my PC via Wi-Fi.
+So far I've played the first nine chapters of the game on my Oculus Go connected to my PC via Wi-Fi.
 Of course, the experience is not as fun or intuitive as with a 6DoF headset (Oculus Go has only 3DoF and doesn't have enough buttons), but the game is playable and I'm enjoying it.
 I'd rather buy an Oculus Quest to play the game with, but since I can't buy it now for a reasonable price where I live, the Oculus Go will do.

 ## How?